 Building relationships takes time and efforts, however, once you have them the chances of getting coverage are considerably increasing.
 Journalists are always in search of good stories.
 Receiving an email from the familiar addressee with a relevant story is hitting the mark.

-A press kit is first-hand information that reporters receive about your product and crowdfunding campaign.
+A press kit is first-hand information that reporters receive about your product and campaign.

 The more detailed is the press kit, the easier is for a journalist to write a story about you without the need to search for reliable source information.

 A press release is the most essential part of the press kit and one of the strongest tools in the crowd campaign arsenal.
-A press release is a sort of frame on how the journalists would see the product and its marketing positioning and how they present it to the large auditorium.
+A press release is a frame on how the journalists would see the product, its marketing positioning, and how they present it to the large auditorium.

 There are lots of tips on how to write the best press release ever and how to structure it and there is no universal formula for it.

 However, a consistent press release should at least include: